Skip to main content

 How do I apply?

 Start by contacting your district coordinator.
 If an application is required for your project, you’ll need to fill out an application form online.
-On average, 95% of applications are reviewed using the “minor” review process — where an application is posted for public notice, and no hearing is held unless requested by a state agency, municipality, regional authority, or interested person who might be impacted by the proposed project.
-About 5% of applications require an in-person hearing with the district commission.
+On average, 95% of applications are reviewed using the “minor” review process - in which a draft permit is posted for public notice, and no hearing is held unless requested by a state agency, municipality, regional planning commission, or interested person who might be impacted by the proposed project.
+About 5% of applications require an in-person hearing with the district commission (a "major" review).

 How much does it cost to obtain an Act 250 permit?